On this page:

 The Department of Human Services is committed to providing a learning environment which encourages fairness, growth, and success.
 The department faculty adhere to and promote the moral principles of autonomy, nonmaleficence, beneficence, justice, fidelity and veracity.
 Several characteristics typify the Department's emphasis on a dynamic educational experience consistent with counseling and rehabilitation professions.

-- National accreditation has been conferred on the Clinical Mental Health Counseling (M.S.) and School Counseling (M.Ed.) programs through October of 2016 by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and on the Rehabilitation Services undergraduate program and Rehabilitation Counseling (M.R.C.), concentration in Severe Disabilities and Chemical Dependency, by the Council on Rehabilitation Education (CORE) through 2019.
+- National accreditation has been conferred on the Clinical Mental Health Counseling (M.S.) and School Counseling (M.Ed.), Rehabilitation Counseling (M.R.C.), concentrations in Clinical Rehabilitation Counseling and Chemical Dependency by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) through Octobrer 2019.

-- Graduates of the Clinical Mental Health Counseling Program meet curriculum requirements for Ohio licensure as a Professional Counselor (PC) or Professional Clinical Counselor (PCC) by the Ohio Counselor, Social Worker, marriage and Family Therapist Board.
+- Graduates of the Clinical Mental Health Counseling and Clinical Rehabilitation Counseling Programs meet curriculum requirements for Ohio licensure as a Professional Counselor (PC) or Professional Clinical Counselor (PCC) by the Ohio Counselor, Social Worker, marriage and Family Therapist Board.
 Graduates of other programs in the Department of Human Services can meet these requirements by adding on clinical course work.
 It may also be necessary for these students to modify their practicum and internship experience.